sorinboia/nginx-experience-aws/guide/6controller.md

 When done click "Publish".

-Once the public API has been published we need to take the same procedure and do the same for the internal APIs that are accessing the Arcadia Backend service.
+Once the public API has been published - we need to take similar steps for the internal APIs that are accessing the Arcadia Backend service.

+18. Create the Environment:

 ##### "N" -> "Services" -> "Environments" -> "Create Environment"
 > Name: internal
 > Tags: internal

+19. Create the Gateway:

 ##### "N" -> "Services" -> "Gateways" -> "Create Gateway"
 > Name: backend